derekburgess/jaws/docs/architecture.md

 OpenAI, sentence-transformers, CLI, and MCP code implement or consume these contracts from outer layers; none belongs in `jaws.domain` or `jaws.ports`.
 The deterministic fakes live beside the contracts because service unit tests need the same lightweight install boundary.

+`jaws.services` contains deterministic use-case coordination over inward ports.
+Retention planning is the first enforced service: it consumes typed policies and profile summaries, produces a mutation-free dry-run plan, and applies only an unchanged exact plan.
+It does not import Neo4j, configuration, CLI, or reporting code.

 `jaws.storage` is an outer infrastructure package.
 It depends inward on domain and port contracts; its repository adapters accept driver-compatible objects without importing the